jestir1234/Battle-Frieza/README.md

 ## Enemies
 ![Enemies](https://github.com/jestir1234/Battle-Frieza/blob/master/images/movementTip3.png)

-Avoid incoming energy balls, Frieza, as well as his Death ball which will incur massive damage.
+Avoid incoming energy ball as well as Frieza.
+Be sure to avoid Frieza's Death ball attack as it can incur massive damage.

 ## Secret Power
 ![Secret Power](https://github.com/jestir1234/Battle-Frieza/blob/master/images/vegetaSuperSayainGif.gif)

-Charge your energy up to 200 and press SHIFT + L to transform into a super saiyan!
+If you charge your energy over to 200, press SHIFT + L to transform into a super saiyan!